What happened in the markets over the quarter?

 Indices used: FTSE All World Ex UK TR GBP, FTSE AllSh TR GBP, S&P 500 TR USD, FTSE Europe All Cap Ex UK TR USD, MSCI EM IMI GR USD, Topix TR JPY, MSCI AC Asia Pac Ex JPN GR USD, MSCI Sector indices, Barclays Global Agg Float Adj TR Hdg GBP, FTSE Gilts All Stocks TR GBP, Barclays Gbl Infl Linked UK TR GBP, JBM GBI US Traded TR USD, JPM GBI Global European TR EUR, BofAML Global HY Hdg GBP, FTSE EPRA/NAREIT Developed TR GBP, Oil Price Brent Crude PR, Gold London AM Fixing PR USD.

-Both are recovery plays.
-Banks will benefit from higher interest rates, while oil companies will benefit from higher oil prices.
-Both should also provide solid dividends and dividend growth.
+• Banks and Oil shares.
+Both of these are recovery plays.
+They will benefit from higher interest rates and oil companies will benefit from higher oil prices.
+The oil price has been languishing due to a glut of US shale supplies, however it could rise from here.
+Both sectors should provide solid dividends and dividend growth over the long term.

 The information we provide in this Investment Outlook are opinions provided by TD Direct Investing or one of its partners on whether to buy a specific investment.
 None of the opinions we provide are a personal recommendation.